 $ git merge.
 Specifically, you’ll first want to make sure you’re on your

 $ git merge upstream/masterto merge in those upstream changes that we just fetched.

 $ git merge upstream/some_branchis the EXACT same thing as doing a

 $ git pull upstream/some_branch.
 I prefer to split it up so I can explicitly walk through the steps.

-devbranch is up-to-date, you need to merge it into your feature branch.
+masterbranch is up-to-date with upstream, you need to merge it into your feature branch.
 Yes, that is correct and it seems odd at first.
-Don't you want to merge the feature branch into the
+Don’t you want to merge the feature branch into the

 master), you want it to be a clean and conflict-free merge.
 So you first merge the “senior” branch into your dirty branch to resolve those conflicts.
 So do a

 $ git checkout your_feature_nameto jump back onto your feature branch then a

 $ git mergetoolor just manually open up the files that have conflicts.
 Basically, merge conflicts will insert markers into your conflicting files to denote what lines are part of the incoming code and which lines are part of your pre-existing code.
 You’ll need to manually edit those files one-by-one (including removing the merge marker text) and then resave them.
 Once you’ve finished fixing all the files that have conflicts, you need to commit your changes to finish the merge.

 master, the hard part is all over.
 Merge into